tntmancer/Recipes/Banana Bread/BananaBread.md

 <li> Fold in Bananas and Nuts/Chocolte Just Until Combined
 <li> Scrape Batter into the Pan and Spread Evenly.
 Bake for 50-65 Minutes Depending on Desired Moisture Level
 </ul>

+### Acknowledgements
+This recipe was taken from an old version of the Joy of Cooking and modified.
+The recipe in the more recent versions is unsatisfactory.